The 5 Best Dividend ETFs: Compound Your Money FASTER

 Why Consider A Canadian Dividend ETF

 The number of Canadian dividend ETFs has been growing over the years.
-BlackRock Canada is one of the biggest portfolio managers in the country and manages some of the leading funds in the country.
+BlackRock Canada is one of the most prominent portfolio managers in the country and manages some of the leading funds in the country.

 Navigating the dividend ETFs does depend on what you are looking for.
 If you are strictly looking at income versus appreciation, your approach may be different.